Hufamily/MathTeamLinearRegression/README.md

 # Instructions
 ## 1. Create a google colab account.
+You should have access once you create, or have, a google account with access to collab.

-If your organization does not allow access, use your personal gmail, or create one.
+If your organization does not allow access, use a personal gmail, or create one.
 ## 2. Open [https://colab.research.google.com/](https://colab.research.google.com/)
 You should see something like this: